-Green Pitch Prize Sponsors: Eggplant Picture & Sound, Muskoka North Film Studios, SIM Digital, PS Productions Services, William F. White, Dynamix SOlutions, Pie in the Sky Studios, The Source Shop, Duncan Morin, Trinity Square Video, Supergroup, Daniela Ponce Publicity.
-Green Pitch 2019 Judges included:
+Green Pitch Prize Sponsors: Eggplant Picture & Sound, Muskoka North Film Studios, SIM Digital, PS Productions Services, William F. White, Dynamix Solutions, Pie in the Sky Studios, The Source Shop, Duncan Morin, Trinity Square Video, Daniela Ponce Publicity.
+The Green Pitch 2020 Judges included:

 Sue Dando is the head of The Nature of Things, CBC’s award-winning documentary science series, broadcast across Canada and seen in countries around the world.
 For three decades, Dando has produced, directed and written for Canadian television, both public and private.
 Her work includes overseeing award-winning documentary series and international co-productions.
 Among her honours are an Emmy, a Hot Docs award, a duPont Columbia award, a Canada Screen Award and several Geminis.